 The plan for the future development of the local area, drawn up by the local planning authority in consultation with the community.
-In law, this is described as the development plan and is adopted under the Planning and Compulsory Purchase Act 2004.
+In law this is described as the development plan and is adopted under the Planning and Compulsory Purchase Act 2004.
+Current core strategies or other planning policies, which under the regulations would be considered to be development plan documents, form part of the Local Plan.
+The term includes old policies which have been saved under the 2004 Act.
+At the time the LNP was being compiled the Eden Local Plan was in draft form.